Emir236070/contribute-to-scroll/.github/pull_request_template.md

    - Github: Emir236070

 # Additional Resources 🔗
 I would love for a project like Scroll to have an L1 layer.
-In my opinion, since L2 projects are dependent on ETH, the L1 project will make the scroll more independent.
-We can understand the value of L1 due to the fact that the Scroll's own token gains more functionality and its fuel is low.
+Since L2 projects are dependent on ETH, I think the L1 project will make swiping more independent.
+I would like Scroll's own token to gain more functionality.